-Global Trends and Emerging Themes in Culturally Responsive Teaching for Science Learning
+Trends in Culturally Responsive Teaching for Science Education: A Bibliometric Analysis

 Hajidah Salsabila Allissa Fitri, Elysa Putri Agustin, Sumalee Chuchai, Rasamimanana Joronavalona, Salman Ali